-There are a number of factors that need to be present in combination to allow the bone marrow in the hollow long bones to manufacture red blood cells.
-If there is a disbalance with one of the ingredients missing, it will results in anemia.
+There are a number of factors that will produce anemia from deficient red blood cell production.
+In other words, they need to be present in combination to interfere with the manufacture of red blood cells in the bone marrow of the hollow long bones.
+Consequently, if there is a disbalance with one of the ingredients missing, it will results in anemia.

 Anemia from Deficient Red Blood Cell Production (links to these conditions accessible from “Related Topics” below)